 If a party wishes to trigger a force majeure clause, consider the following:

 This will depend on the scope of the definition of ‘force majeure’ or ‘force majeure event’ in the contract.
 A reference to ‘usual force majeure clauses’ has been held void for uncertainty.
 Furthermore, listing a series of circumstances that will be force majeure and adding after the list the words ‘any event or sequence of events beyond a party’s reasonable control’, may qualify and undermine the ‘catch-all’ language by the previously listed events.
-The ejusdem generis principle, provides that where a contractual term contains a list of specific words with some
+The ejusdem generis principle, provides that where a contractual term contains

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.